“Can I Save My Teen from Failure?”

 - Ask, “What’s your plan?”
 Instead of telling your teen how to get to soccer practice, or save enough to buy a birthday gift.

-- Ask questions about his future self instead of nagging.
+- Ask questions about their future self instead of nagging.
 “How will your future self feel at soccer practice if you stay up all night studying?”
 “How will your future self feel at the birthday party if you can’t afford a gift because you didn’t finish your chores?”

-- Teach teens mantras like, “If you’re having trouble getting started, then the first step is too big,” and “If it’s not in the planner, it doesn’t exist.”
+- Teach mantras like, “If you’re having trouble getting started, then the first step is too big,” and “If it’s not in the planner, it doesn’t exist.”
 This is a subtle way of reminding teens without being too controlling.

 3. Create Connection